 When completed with the settings in the Viewing Window, click Save to enable the settings and click Close to exit the window.
-The selected Output Frame Size will immediately be applied to the Frame size of each video stream as shown on the next page.
+The selected Output Frame Size will immediately be applied to the Frame size of each video stream.
 Then you can go back to the home page to test the e-PTZ function.
-For more information about the e-PTZ function, please refer to page 81.
+For more information about the e-PTZ function, please refer to page 85.